w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "'operation'... which, although it is consumed by the reading of other texts, in a certain fashion refers only to its own writing."[^11]

-Words open to survey and close to scrutiny.
-What does one see when one looks at them?
-Accretion disks, sometimes: sensations or memories, slowly circling.
-Warped images from around and behind.
-They feed on &mdash; into &mdash; others of their kind.
-Some are sharp: they have a point.
-Where is it?
-They point fingers.
-Usually you're slung around between them.
-Occasionally you're sucked in and spit out.
-You're zipping along and then suddenly you're out of orbit and *here, now*.
-The page might swim.
-There's been a disturbance in the Force.
-You look back at what you read.
-It did something to you.
-You felt something move.

----

 Formal systems, like natural languages, are shifty.
 Godel interrogated them and found their self-descriptions incomplete.
 Tarski proved them incapable of defining their motives.
 Said Poincare:

 > "Mathematics is the art of giving the same name to different things."[^13]